 WHEN TO GET THE VACCINATIONS

 Ideally, the TdaP vaccine should be initially given right after in several doses two, four, and six months after birth.
 Another dose should be given when the baby is 15 – 18 months old, 4 – 6 years old, and at 11 – 12 years of age.
 Starting at age 19, you should get a Td booster shot every 10 years.
 Women who are pregnant should get a TdaP vaccine during their third trimester so the baby will have protection immediately after birth from whooping cough, which has the highest risk of severe complications in newborns.
 A TdaP shot may be given after a severe burn or cut as a precaution against tetanus.
-If you or your child did not receive a TdaP or Td shot at the recommended age, please talk to one of our doctors about creating a catch-up schedule to give the best protection.
+If you or your child did not receive a TdaP or Td shot at the recommended age, please talk to one of our care providers about creating a catch-up schedule to give the best protection.

-Before you receive a TdaP or Td shot, please tell your doctor about your medical history, especially any previous allergic reactions to vaccinations.
+Before you receive a TdaP or Td shot, please tell your care provider about your medical history, especially any previous allergic reactions to vaccinations.
 The TdaP and Td vaccine may not be appropriate if you have a nervous system problem (like seizures) or Guillain-Barré Syndrome (GBS).
 If you are not feeling well, your shot may need to be performed on another day.

 WHAT TO EXPECT